romitty-kkk/Mealyze_ACDT-G12/README.md

 # Mealyze_ACDT-G12
-AI-based web service that recognizes food images and provides nutrition analysis and goal-aware meal recommendations using a structured food database.

-Mealyze — AI-Based Personalized Meal Advisor

 Mealyze is an AI-based personalized meal advisory system that combines food image recognition, a structured nutrition database, and context-aware recommendations